redoxcode/Pyro/Building_instructions.md

 - Dry fit the LEDs together with the front panel to the front PCB.
 - You can now leave the front panel attached after soldering.
 - Once everything is in place start to solder.
+## 14. Final assembly
+- Assemble the main PCB with the RP2040 board to the front PCB and panel.
+- Add Knobs to the encoders. make sure they are easy to turn and press (they should shound klicky when pressed down).